europeana/Labs/api/portal-api.md

 ---
-layout: api-page
+layout: "api-page"
 title: Europeana REST API
 published: true
 ---

 The Europeana REST API allows you to build applications that use the wealth of cultural heritage objects stored in the Europeana repository.
 The API uses the standard web technology of REST calls over HTTP.
 Responses are returned in the popular JSON format.

-To get straight to the point of the API, you can go directly to the [Essentials page](/api/getting-started) which tells you only what you have to know to start using the API.
+To get straight to the point of the API, you can go directly to the [Getting Started page](/api/getting-started) which tells you only what you have to know to start using the API.

 ### Registration
 To start using the API you should register at the registration page.
 Upon registration you will get your individual private authentication key.
 This key should be used when calling API methods as a special wskey authentication parameter.

 ### Backward Compatibility

 The current version of the Europeana API (API2) is fully backward compatible with the previous version (API1).
 However, we encourage developers to switch to the new naming of the fields that were used in API1.
-For more information on the mapping between the new and the old fields, please see [API1-API2 Fields Mapping](mapping).
+For more information on the mapping between the new and the old fields, please see [API1-API2 Fields Mapping](http://www.europeana.eu/portal/api-api1-api2.html).

 ### API Console